pointblue/bidrunner-app/README.md

 This will install an executable that can be spawned by running `bidunner2.exe` from the commmand line.

 A config file is required to run.
 On Windows this file is expected to be in `%LOCALAPPDATA%/bidrunner2/config.toml` and on unix systems in `~/.config/bidrunner2/config.toml`.
-Replace values with yourown:
+Replace values with your
+own:

 ```toml